davidtmscott/nlls-model-fitting/README.md

 ### Computing mini project completed as part of MSc

 #### Description:
-All scripts are stored in the Code directory, all results produced are stored in the Results directory and all data files used initially or created were stored in the Data directory.
+All scripts are stored in the code directory, all results produced are stored in the output directory and all data files used initially or created were stored in the data directory.
 LaTeX document for compiling the report (pdf format) and bibtex for references are stored in the Writeup directory.
-To run the project, run the bash script found in the Code direcoty.
+To run the project, run the bash script found in the code direcoty.
 This runs the entire project workflow from the intial data to the final LaTeX document, providing meaningfull output throughout.

 __Languages__ : Python, R, Bash, LaTeX